kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/01_replicasets/transcript.md

 $ kubectl apply -f my-replicaset.yml ; watch --interval 1 kubectl get replicaset
 ```

 Here I've actually typed 2 commands on a single line, seperated by a semi colon.
-The results in the second command running straight after the first command.
+This results in the second command running straight after the first command.

 I'm doing this because it takes a little while for the replicaset to get ready and I wanted you to see it's progress as it's starting up.
 Ok let's hit enter.